gavv/gavv.github.io/content/about.md

 #### Hiring me

-Currently I have no full time job and spend my time freelancing and developing my open-source project.
+Currently I have no full-time job and spend my time freelancing and developing my open-source project.

 I'm open to short-time and part-time opportunities.